European Broadcasting Area: Algeria

-The companies in Algeria are Etablissement Public de Radiodiffusion Sonore, Etablissment Public de Télévision Algérienne, and Télédiffusion d’Algérie.
+The companies in Algeria are Établissement Public de Radiodiffusion Sonore, Établissment Public de Télévision Algérienne, and Télédiffusion d'Algérie.
 The Etablissement Public de Radiodiffusion Sonore is the main radio company in Algeria.
 It consists of three different radio stations that transmit programs talking about regional, local, or international life related to Algerian nationalism.
 There are three different radio national channels because each one transmits programs in different languages.
 The first channel transmits information in Arabic while the second and third channel use the French language.
 The Etablissment Public de Télévision Algérienne is the main television company in Algeria.
 The company's main motive is the same as Algeria's radio company which is to educate and entertain their audience with programs about regional, local, and international life along with current events from around the world.
 The company transmits their channel to Europe, North Africa, and parts of the Middle East.
-The Télédiffusion d’Algérie is in charge of distributing radio and television channels and programs through technological advancements.
+The Télédiffusion d'Algérie is in charge of distributing radio and television channels and programs through technological advancements.

 Belgium

 In Belgium, the companies are Radio-Télévision Belge de la Communauté française and Vlaamse Radio en Televisieomroep.
 Radio-Télévision Belge de la Communauté française (RTBF) is a public corporation that is focused on the needs of French speaking Belgian citizens and their aspiration is to educate and entertain their audience.
 Their ways of distributing information are four television channels, six radio stations, their webpage, and social networks.

 The Vlaamse Radio en Televisieomroep is a public service broadcasting company for Flemish people.
 Their focus is to provide information about the Flemish culture and identity in an open and diverse way.
 The company consists of a few radio stations and television news and sports programs.

 Denmark

-In Denmark, the companies are Danmarks Radio and TV 2 DANMARK.
+In Denmark, the companies are Danmarks Radio and TV 2.
 Danmarks Radio (DR) is the oldest Danish Broadcasting Corporation in Denmark with regard to electronic media business.
 Danmarks Radio broadcasts information about news and entertainment through six television channels, nine radio channels, orchestras, and apps.
-TV 2 DANMARK is a government-owned company and is Denmark's most watched channel with a number of sister channels.
+TV 2 is a government-owned company and is Denmark's most watched channel with a number of sister channels.